 Electric cars can reduce pollution and save motorists up to £1,000 a year compared with petrol-powered alternatives.
-The number sold across the UK has doubled in the last year, and looks set to skyrocket.
+The number sold across the UK has trebled in the last year, and looks set to skyrocket.

-The Conservative Government has given local councils millions of pounds to install these points.
+The Government has given local councils millions of pounds to install these points.
 Because of this, the cost to Camden Council of installing a new charging point in an existing lamp-post for less than £1,000.

 Scroll down to see our proposal and sign the petition for Camden to go electric.